Query governance

-Database Autonomy Service (DAS) uses offline data analysis to analyze and automatically tag the slow SQL queries generated by all your instances on the previous day.
-This process runs daily at 01:00.
-DAS helps you automatically classify slow SQL queries, prioritize them for optimization, and provides governance suggestions and data export.
+Database Autonomy Service (DAS) uses offline data analysis to analyze and automatically tag slow SQL queries from all your instances on the previous day, running daily at 01:00.
+DAS automatically classifies slow SQL queries, prioritizes them for optimization, and provides governance suggestions and data export.

 Prerequisites